codechips/svelte-typescript-setups/README.md

 ## Motivation

 I am on the quest to find the best bundler for Svelte.
 Why?
-Because my development time is expensive.
+Because development time is expensive.
 When writing code I want a tight feedback loop, easy setup and configuration, flexibility and small and efficient bundle size.

 ## My Requirements